-It would be understandable to think that these cups are made out of cardboard (at least the cup – excluding the plastic lid) – but they are not really.
+It would be understandable to think that these cups are made out of cardboard (excluding the plastic lid, of course), but they actually are not.

-Traditional and most common cups – are made of a mixture of materials – that are too complex for existing recycling plants in Australia to deal with – i.e. they are cardboard mixed with plastics.
-This results in c.90% of cup ending up in landfill every year.
+Traditional and most common cups are made of a mixture of materials that are too complex for existing recycling plants in Australia to deal with.
+In all actuality, they are cardboard mixed with plastics.
+This results in about 90 per cent of cup ending up in landfill every year.

 “Richard Fine, who founded biodegradable coffee cup manufacturer Biopak a decade ago, estimated up to 90 per cent of all disposable cups ended up in landfill, equating to around 60,000 kilograms of plastic waste per annum.”

-The microplastics that are contained in these cups can cause huge damage to our oceans and sea life in particular – and basically last forever.
-A coffee can last a few seconds – but the cup may last pretty much for eternity.
+The microplastics that are contained in these cups can cause huge damage to our oceans and sea life in particular; they can basically last forever!
+Coffee can last a few seconds, but the cup may last pretty much for eternity.

 See our recent blog on the new labels that aim to clarify recyclable packaging.

-See some blogs here on the issue with sea pollution.
+Also, see some blogs here on the issue of sea pollution.

-Fundamentally – there are two options to solve this problem.
-I am going to be honest – it is highly unlikely that new advanced facilities will be built to recycle the existing coffee cups – so we need to look for a new solution.
+Fundamentally, there are two options to solve this problem.
+Honestly speaking, it is unlikely that new advanced facilities will be built to recycle the existing coffee cups.
+As a result, we need to look for a new solution.

-Recycling of normal bottles, cardboard and packaging is under threat in Australia in 2018 – due to the changes in Chinese regulations – and very little progress from Australian law makers on new recycling approaches.
+Recycling of normal bottles, cardboard and packaging are under threat in Australia even to this day in 2021.
+This is mainly due to the changes in Chinese regulations and very little progress from Australian lawmakers on new recycling approaches.

-Option One – the simple option is to have a reusable cup.
+Option #1: the simple option is to have a reusable cup

-Clearly the easiest solution would be for people to actually take a break – and sit down with an old fashioned porcelain cup.
-Think about it – if we worked less hard and took 5 mins to sit and enjoy our tea or coffee – we would avoid this entire issue completely.
+Clearly, the easiest solution would be for people to actually take a break and sit down with an old-fashioned porcelain cup.
+Think about it: if we worked a little bit more leniently and took 5 mins to sit and enjoy our tea or coffee, we would avoid this entire issue completely.

-The other option of course is to bring our own reusable cup with us – such as these ones.
+The other alternative other than the old-fashioned porcelain cup, of course, is to bring our own reusable cup with us such as these ones.

-This options is so super simple – but would require Aussies to actually chill out and slow down.
-The modern world is so stressed – and people feel they always need to keep moving – I think this option is doubtful.
-We would not need to worry are coffee cups recyclable!
+These options are super simple.
+But, they would require Aussies to actually chill out and slow down.
+The modern world is so stressed.
+People feel they always need to keep moving.
+So, I think this option is doubtful.
+With this, we would not even need to worry whether coffee cups are recyclable or not!

-Option Two – find an alternative take away cup
+Option #2: find an alternative take away cup

-There are numerous suppliers of biodegradable coffee cups – and we would stress that they need to be compostable – otherwise the problems with micro-plastics could be worse than the original problem.
+There are numerous suppliers of biodegradable coffee cups.
+We would stress that they need to be compostable.
+Otherwise, the problems with micro-plastics could be worse than the original problem.

-I argue that relaxing and sitting down with a real cup is the best option – but option 2 should be made legally required in Australia.
-We have seen following the Coles plastic bag fiasco – when commercial interests meet the environment – cash will win.
+I argue that relaxing and sitting down with a real cup is the best option.
+But in my opinion, option 2 should at least be made legally required in Australia.
+We have seen, following the Coles plastic bag fiasco, that when commercial interests meet the environment, cash will win.

 What about coffee pods?

-If you have a home system like Nespresso or equivalent – you may wonder can they be recycled.
-The answer is thankfully yes – using Nespresso stores or collection points.
+If you have a home system like Nespresso or equivalent, you may wonder if coffee pods, unlike the hard-to-recycle coffee cups, are recyclable.
+The answer is, thankfully, yes — using Nespresso stores or collection points.

 How about coffee grounds?

-When we ask are coffee cups recyclable – the answer in 2018 is no – and that will not change unless we as a society care more – or alternatively chill out and actually sit down to enjoy our coffees!
+When we ask the question “are coffee cups recyclable?”, the answer in 2021 is yes, but places that actually recycle them are quite limited.
+That fact will most likely not change unless we as a society care more or alternatively chill out and actually sit down to enjoy our coffees!

 We covered how some Italian towns are now “slow living” and loving it and how the slowest Japanese city has the highest recycling rate.